Raw Strawberry Chocolate Tarts

 • Rinse food processor and add all of the chocolate filling ingredients.
 Start with half a banana and add the rest once you’ve tasted it to make sure it doesn’t end up tasting like banana.
 Blend until smooth and pudding-like.
 Divide equally among the tart crusts, filling almost to the top of the crusts.

 • For the topping, slice the strawberries and lay out in a flower pattern as shown above.
-Let chill for at least 10 minutes or up to a few hours, gently remove from tart pans, and serve.
+Let chill for at least 10 minutes, gently remove from tart pans, and serve.

 Tried this recipe?Mention @CleanGreenSimple or tag #CleanGreenSimple!